 If you do notice any of these signs, it is essential to get your fish checked out by a vet as soon as possible.

 Unfortunately, Dropsy in molly fish is not likely to go away on its own.
-Various underlying illnesses and conditions can cause this condition, and it is crucial to figure out the cause to treat it properly.
+Various underlying illnesses and conditions can cause this condition, and it is crucial to figure out the cause to treat it functioning properly.

 It is also important to take preventative measures such as regular water changes and monitoring nitrogen levels to reduce the risk of Dropsy reoccurring in your tank.